 Washington took the swearing in of the oath of office (written for the occasion) after God's word was opened randomly to the book of Genesis, chapter 49, verse 13.
 He then ad-libbed the phrase 'I solemnly swear, so help me God.'
 He then kissed the Bible, setting the precedent for other presidents to do the same.

 Abraham Lincoln, at his inauguration as president of the United States in 1861, used a copy of God's word for his swearing in ceremony.
 He randomly opened it and used whatever page was open in order to take the oath of office.
-In 1865, however, he consciously chose to take his oath upon the following Scriptures.
+In 1865, however, he consciously chose to take his oath upon Matthew 7:1, 18:7 and Revelation 16:7.

 Some presidents have deviated from tradition during their swearing in ceremony.
 In 1853, Franklin Pierce affirmed, rather than swore, his presidential oath and broke tradition by not kissing the Bible.
 In 1901, Theodore Roosevelt became the only president not sworn in using a copy of God's word.
 In 1945, Harry Truman held a closed copy of Scripture in his left hand, and placed his right hand on the upper cover.
 In 1953, Dwight Eisenhower recited an improvised prayer rather than kissing the Scriptures.